 A bachelor's degree is required prior to beginning the medical dosimetry program.
 The recommended undergraduate major for students is radiation therapy.

-Admission to the medical dosimetry program is competitive and requires completion of a Bachelor's degree prior to admission.
+Admission to the medical dosimetry program is competitive and requires completion of a bachelor's degree prior to admission.
 Application can be made through the GVSU graduate admission website at gvsu.edu/grad/dosimetry.
-Initial review of applications for fall begins February 1; applications are accepted until all clinical placements are filled.
+Initial review of applications for fall begins February 1.
+The program continues to accept applications that meet the admissions requirements until the start of the program in August.
+Submitting a completed application will secure you a spot on the waitlist but does not guarantee a review of your application.
+Late applications will be reviewed in the order that they are completed if seats do open before the program begins.
+The minimum bar the late applicant needs to meet is achieving an overall application score that is equivalent to or higher than the score that the lowest ranked accepted student from the first round of applications received.
+If the applicant does not meet this score, the next application will be reviewed until the cohort is filled.
 At the time of application, students must submit a plan that demonstrates how the prerequisites and undergraduate degree requirements will be completed prior to the start of the program if they are not completed at the time of admission application.
 Applicants who are selected for the program and can demonstrate completion of these requirements prior to the start of the program will be issued letters of conditional admission, which will convert to full admission upon successful completion of the entire plan.
 A plan for completion should be submitted as an additional page to the application.
 There is not a form for this document.

 - Academic achievement: A minimum grade of C must be attained in all prerequisite coursework.
 Applicants must demonstrate a minimum overall 3.0 grade point average (GPA).
 All prerequisite coursework and a bachelor's degree are required prior to the start of the program.